 - Rotation Origins

-Method to set the rotation origins for the segments of the brush.
+Method to set the rotation origin for the pose origin or individual IK segments.

-Sets the rotation origin automatically using the topology and shape of the mesh as a guide.
+Sets the rotation origin automatically using the topology and shape of the mesh.

 - Face Sets FK